 top of page

 I may create a mass of flowers in an oddly shaped vase, or I may find a landscape reminiscent of Provence or Wales with a random pot of Stilton Cheese and a bird in the foreground.
-I never know, nothing is planned. so I came up with this term to describe what I mean.
+I never know; nothing is planned, so I came up with this term to describe what I mean.

 I paint what I know, what is familiar enough to evolve without planning or expectation, and then I abstract it, deliberately distorting proportion, perspective, and avoiding reality.
 This may sound complicated but it really isn't, it offers permission to do it your way, which is what art should be.